matijagrcic/react-native/Mobx.md

 > State is stored in an immutable, structurally shared tree.

-> Business logic removed from the UI (views are passive)
+> Business logic removed from the UI (views are passive) (decouple domain logic and stare from UI)
 > Provides a structure for communication
 > Embrace composition and reactivity
 > Relay on the computed properties not on the model